FaustoRosado/AIER-alerts/tech-execution/sprint3/live-demo/README.md

 # sprint 3 live demo

-interactive dashboard proving all sprint 3 objectives with real aws infrastructure
+interactive visualization of "concepts & synchronizations" architecture pattern with real aws infrastructure

+following: "what you see is what it does" (meng & jackson, acm sigplan 2025)

 ## quick start